Editor’s note: This article was originally published on April 3, 2018. It was updated Oct. 30, 2019.

 Part One: Choose Your Shipping Method

-You have a variety of options when it comes to shipping a bike: a traditional shipping carrier, checking your bike with your airline if you’re flying, or a specific bike-shipping specialist.
+You have a variety of options when it comes to shipping a bike: a traditional shipping carrier or a specific bike-shipping specialist.
 Rates are always changing, so do your research before making a decision.

 There are also several container choices.
 Shipping carriers sell bike-specific boxes and packing materials.
 Sometimes bike shops have leftover shipping boxes and packing materials they will give away; ask around.
 If you plan to travel with your bike often, it may make sense to buy a bike bag or case.